-- NO OWNERSHIP RIGHTS RELATING TO THE UNDERLYING Your return on the securities will not reflect the return you would realize if you actually owned the equity securities that comprise the Underlying.
-The return on your investment is not the same as the total return based on a purchase of the equity securities that comprise the Underlying. - NO DIVIDEND PAYMENTS OR VOTING RIGHTS As a holder of the securities, you will not have voting rights or rights to receive cash dividends or other distributions or other rights with respect to the equity securities that comprise the Underlying.
+NO OWNERSHIP RIGHTS RELATING TO THE UNDERLYINGS - Your return on the securities will not reflect the return you would realize if you actually owned the assets that comprise the Underlyings.
+The return on your investment is not the same as the total return you would receive based on the purchase of the equity securities that comprise the Underlyings.

-THE U.S. FEDERAL INCOME TAX CONSEQUENCES OF THE SECURITIES ARE NOT CERTAIN

-- There are no statutory provisions, regulations, published rulings, or judicial decisions addressing the characterization, for U.S. federal income tax purposes, of instruments with terms that are substantially the same as those of the securities.
-No ruling from the U.S. Internal Revenue Service (the "IRS") has been sought as to the U.S. federal income tax consequences of the ownership and disposition of the securities, and the tax treatment described under "Material U.S. Federal Income Tax Considerations" is not binding on the IRS or any court.
+- NO DIVIDEND PAYMENTS OR VOTING RIGHTS As a holder of the securities, you will not have voting rights or rights to receive cash dividends or other distributions or other rights with respect to the equity securities that comprise the Underlyings. - THE U.S. FEDERAL INCOME TAX CONSEQUENCES OF THE SECURITIES ARE NOT CERTAIN disposition of the securities, and the tax treatment described under "Material U.S. Federal Income Tax Considerations" is not binding on the IRS or any court.
 Thus, the U.S. federal income tax consequences of the securities are not certain.

+There are no statutory provisions, regulations, published rulings, or judicial decisions addressing the characterization, for U.S. federal income tax purposes, of instruments with terms that are substantially the same as those of the securities.
+No ruling from the U.S. Internal Revenue Service (the "IRS") has been sought as to the U.S. federal income tax consequences of the ownership and